Companion Plant Valentine Puns for Gardeners You Love (2026)

 Tomato says to Basil, “Life tastes better with you.”

-Other friends to tomatoes include asparagus, carrots, celery, the onion family, lettuce, parsley, and spinach.
-Learn more about companion plants for tomatoes as well as what not to plant with them here.
+Other honest tomato neighbors include asparagus, carrots, celery, the onion family, lettuce, parsley, and spinach.
+See our companion planting guide for a fuller list, plus what not to plant beside a tomato.

 Carrot says to Sage, “You make me thrive!”

-Carrots and sage
+Carrots and Sage

 Rhubarb says to Onion, “I’ve got you covered.”